michaelarmstrong/SuperRecord/README.md

 The project has been built over several versions of Swift so some choices may seem strange at first. **Please see the included Demo Project for more information and a closer look.**

+*Swift code doesn't yet work with cocoapods, so its best to use this as a submodule for now.

 > **Files:**